April 3, 2018

-Maternity services are available at Good Samaritan Hospital Medical Center in West Islip, Mercy Medical Center in Rockville Centre, St. Catherine of Siena Medical Center in Smithtown and St. Charles Hospital in Port Jefferson.
+Maternity services are available at Good Samaritan Hospital Medical Center in West Islip, Mercy Medical Center in Rockville Centre, St. Catherine of Siena Medical Center in Smithtown and St. Charles Hospital in Port Jefferson which just got new hospital beds.
 Also, CHS has an array of physician practices and clinics in Nassau and Suffolk, such as the highly specialized Gianna Center of Long Island for Women’s Health & Fertility and the Bishop McHugh Health Centers in Babylon and Hicksville.
 In addition, Gabriel’s Courage assists families who have received a diagnosis of anencephaly, inoperable cardiac abnormalities or other life-limiting perinatal conditions.

 Good Samaritan’s BirthPlace offers private rooms at no extra cost.
 A robust perinatal education program includes classes for expectant parents and families.
 Good Sam’s award-winning breastfeeding program is staffed by certified breastfeeding counselors and board certified lactation consultants.
 The Levell II Neonatal Intensive Care Unit (NICU) is only facility on Long Island to feature NICVIEW cameras, allowing loved ones to watch live-streaming video of their newborn.
 The hospital also hosts the free, 10-week, postpartum Mother’s Circle of Hope (also offered at St. Catherine), among other support groups.